sarahghazavi/Feedback-Board-Spring-1405/README.md

 * Feedback deletion is not included because the task focuses on registration, tracking, and status management.
 * SQLite is enough for local review and simple deployment, but PostgreSQL can be used in a production setup.
 * Admin credentials are managed through environment variables.

-## Possible Improvements

-* Add PostgreSQL for production deployment
-* Add feedback filtering by status
-* Add search in the admin dashboard
-* Add pagination for large feedback lists
-* Add created/updated timestamps in a more detailed view
-* Add stronger authentication with JWT expiration
-* Add tests for API endpoints

 ## Author